amazing-jay/active_facet/README.md

 * versioning - describe serialization of resources by version, with automatic fallback
 * caching - optomize performance by composing documents from smaller documents
 * nested resources - serialize models and associations with one call chain
+* filters - restrict records from associations with custom scopes

 ## Installation